Members & Directors

 Tim has experience as a freelance Early Years Consultant specialising in compliance, management of Ofsted Inspections and curriculum building, is a Level 4 Safeguarding trainer and SENCO for his current employer and is studying for a Masters in Early Childhood Studies with particular interest in sleep patterns of infants, pedagogy and new technologies and leadership and management in education.

-Tim has been a Governor of Thomas Russell Infants School for 6 years and was appointed Chair of Governors in 2015, Treasurer for the Staffordshire regional NDNA network and an active member of NEYTCO (National Early Years Trainers and Consultants).
+Tim is a Governor of Thomas Russell Infants School.
+Tim is the Treasurer for the Staffordshire regional NDNA network and an active member of NEYTCO (National Early Years Trainers and Consultants).

 Barbara Richardson (Chair of Audit and Compliance Committee)